REACH Metals Gateway

 Authorisation

-REACH aims to ensure that the risks resulting from the use of substances of very high concern (SVHCs) are properly controlled while ensuring a good functioning of the internal market and that these substances are progressively replaced when/where technically and economically feasible.
+REACH aims to ensure that the risks resulting from the use of substances of very high concern (SVHCs) are properly controlled while ensuring a good functioning of the internal market and that these substances are progressively replaced where alternatives are technically and economically feasible.

-The authorization process consists of 3 distinctive phases:
+The Authorisation process consists of 3 distinctive phases:

-• Step 1: selection of substances for the candidate list, i.e. Substances of Very High Concern
+• Phase 1: selection of substances for the candidate list, i.e. Substances of Very High Concern

 SVHC: Candidate substances for authorisation

-• CMRs (substances that are carcinogenic, mutagenic or toxic for reproduction category 1A or 1B in accordance with Commission Regulation (EC) N° 1272/2008 (CMR substances) (CLP regulation),
+• CMRs (substances meeting the criteria for classification as carcinogenic, mutagenic or toxic for reproduction category 1A or 1B in accordance with Commission Regulation (EC) N° 1272/2008 (CLP regulation),

 • PBTs (substances that are Persistent, Bioaccumulative or Toxic for the Environment), according to REACH (Annex XIII)

-• vPvBs (substances that are very Persistent and very Bioaccumulative) according to REACH (Annex XIII),
+• vPvBs (substances that are very Persistent and very Bioaccumulative) or according to REACH (Annex XIII)

-• substances of equivalent concern (such as endocrine disruptors or sensitisers).
+• Substances on a case-by-case basis that cause an equivalent level of concern (such as endocrine disruptors (EDs) or sensitisers).

 The ambition is to have all currently known SVHCs included in the candidate list by 2020.